openmindculture/react-dataviz-demo/README.md

 Push to the `main` branch.
 We don't use a distinct `gh-pages` branch here.
 Once deployment is complete, your React app will be available at `https://<your-username>.github.io/<repository-name>/` so in this case:

 https://openmindculture.github.io/react-dataviz-demo/

+We should not commit build artifacts like the `dist` folder to our repository to avoid redundancies and inconsistencies.
+Instead, we should use GitHub actions to build and deploy this dist folder to GitHub Pages.
+This works similar to a Netlify deployment.
+GitHub has a workflow for deploying Vite apps.

+The most simple, stable, and best-practice way to deploy a Vite React app as a GitHub Page is to use the `actions/deploy-pages` GitHub Action along with Vite's configuration for GitHub Pages.
+Using `actions/deploy-pages` in `deploy.yml` is safe after a build step, and the implicit `github_token: ${{ secrets.GITHUB_TOKEN }}` absolutely suffices for deploying to GitHub Pages.
+We do not need to configure this token explicitly for `actions/deploy-pages` or other official GitHub Pages actions.

+To optimize the build file size, we can configure the `rollupOptions` in `vite.config.ts` explicitly to create manual chunks of `recharts` and react-related node modules.

 ## Notes, TODOs, Takeaways, Documentation